 Douglas B. Swill is the chair of the firm’s Health Care Practice Group.
 He counsels health systems, hospitals, medical groups and other health care providers in transactional and regulatory matters, including strategic transactions, affiliations, mergers and acquisitions, sales, joint ventures, and governance matters.
 He also counsels clients on Stark and Anti-Kickback Laws, the Affordable Care Act, physician and other clinical integration strategies, Medicare and Medicaid audits, EMTALA, coverage and overpayment issues, compliance programs, voluntary disclosures, due diligence reviews, complex contract projects, and strategic lab transactions and joint ventures.

-Doug has worked in the health care industry for more than 25 years, and has been with the firm for 23 years, including as a partner with Gardner, Carton & Douglas, prior to its merger with Drinker Biddle.
+Doug has worked in the health care industry for almost 30 years, and has been with the firm for 25 years, including as a partner with Gardner, Carton & Douglas, prior to its merger with Drinker Biddle.
 He is a past member of Drinker Biddle’s Management Committee and Allocations Committee.